commercetools/merchant-center-application-kit/.changeset/four-stingrays-change.md

 '@commercetools-frontend/application-shell': patch
 ---

-Redesign is on by default
+Redesign is enabled by default